TryExceptElse/chameleon-ipc/README.md

 ### Proxy

-A Proxy implements an Interface type, and relays calls to a remote Receiver.
+A Proxy implements an Interface type, and relays calls to a remote Publisher.
 Proxy types are Serializable, and are passed over IPC channels in place of interface implementation objects.

 ```c++